Václav Klaus: Presidency (2003–2013)

 Having lost two general elections in a row, Klaus announced his intention to step down from the leadership and run for president to succeed his political opponent Václav Havel.
 The governing coalition was unable to agree on a common candidate to oppose him.

 Klaus was elected President of the Czech Republic on 28 February 2003, in the third round of the election, in which both chambers vote together at a joint session of the Parliament by secret ballot between the two top candidates.
 He won with a majority of 142 votes out of 281.
 It was widely reported that Klaus won due to the support of Communist Members of Parliament, support which his opponent, Jan Sokol, had publicly refused to accept.
 Klaus denied that he owed the Communists any debt for his election.

+Petr Hájek, the deputy chancellor, spokesperson and long-time advisor to Václav Klaus, was described by Der Spiegel as a controversial "conspiracy theorist" who amplified the president's radical rhetoric, including public claims questioning the existence of Osama bin Laden and promoting 9/11 conspiracies.

 Use of vetoes

 Although Klaus regularly criticized Václav Havel for using his Presidential Veto powers to block laws and promised restraint, he used his veto more frequently than Havel.
 He vetoed the Anti-Discrimination Law passed by parliament in 2008, describing it as a dangerous threat to personal freedoms.
 He also vetoed a bill implementing the European Union's Registration, Evaluation, Authorisation, and Restriction of Chemicals policy, saying it was a burden for private businesses.